npcole/npyscreen/docs/Documentation.rst

     *id* should be a string that uniquely identifies the form.  *fm* should be a Form object.
 Note that this version only stores a weakref.proxy inside NPSAppManaged - in contrast to the .addForm version.

 .addForm(*id*, *FormClass* ...)
     This version creates a new form and registers it with the NPSAppManaged instance.
 It returns a weakref.proxy to the form object.  *id* should be a string that uniquely identifies the Form.  *FormClass* should be the class of form to create.
 Any additional arguments will be passed to the Form's constructor.
-In most cases, you should use the *registerForm* method and not this one.
+Use this version if you are not storing a separate reference to your form elsewhere.

 .addFormClass(*id*, *FormClass* ...):
     This version registers a class of form rather than an instance.
 A new instance will be created every time it is edited.